 Are your programs customized for individual needs and growth?

 NOTE: We do not change programs just for the sake of changing.
 Muscle Adaptation occurs over time and it would be counterproductive to change what is working.
-However, as we see your physique develop, we may change some things to address any needs.
+However, as we see your physique develop, we may modify some things to address any needs.

 Will I get a Meal Plan or is your nutrition plan based on Macro Counting?